 This year marked the one year anniversary for our Ipswich office, and was also the beginning of our connection with the North Lakes community.
 Both of these communities have welcomed us with open arms and have been incredibly supportive of our firm and the local teams.

-Our team is now the largest specialist family law team in Queensland, which includes five Accredited Family Law Specialists.
+Our team is now the largest specialist family law team in Queensland, which includes three Accredited Family Law Specialists.
 This is not merely a numbers game and speaks more to the depth and breadth of our team across all of our communities, and the spectrum of support that we can provide to our clients and to each other.
 It is the bringing together of such wonderful family lawyers that makes us so unique and so very excited for the future.

 We’ve always been a firm believer that “local is lovely”, incredibly proud of our rural roots and pleased to be a part of our local communities.
 So, it’s only natural that we would give back and support those who continue to support us.